How Much Does AC Repair Cost

 If homeowners want to set a maintenance plan up, they can also save with a pre-paid maintenance plan.
 At Bill Howe Heating & Air Conditioning, not only will homeowners receive the best system tune-up each season (once in the spring for the air conditioning and once in the fall for the furnace), they will also receive 15% off of repairs each year they have an active membership and reduced parts costs.
 And as an added bonus, Bill Howe will do all of the scheduling, so homeowners can set and forget, increasing customer satisfaction.

 No matter what the issue, homeowners should ensure they receive a full quote so they know exactly how much their air conditioning should cost.
 Diagnosis services are well worth the initial investment, but homeowners should always get a phone quote before scheduling, and make sure it is a no-obligation quote and that the HVAC specialist will provide full detail of the problem for estimate comparison when needed.

-At Bill Howe Heating & Air, we have specialists and service technicians who are trained in expert diagnosis, and we have flat rate pricing so that customers have a transparent and settled cost prior to approval of repairs.
-Call to schedule your appointment with an AC technician today at 1-800 BILL HOWE (245-5469).
+At Bill Howe Heating & Air, we have specialists who are trained in expert diagnosis, and we have flat rate pricing so that customers have a transparent and settled cost prior to approval of repairs.
+Call to schedule your appointment today at 1-800 BILL HOWE (245-5469).